2015 American League Wild Card Game: Line score

-Houston's Dallas Keuchel struck out seven batters and allowed only three hits in six innings of work.
+Houston's Dallas Keuchel struck out seven batters and allowed only three hits in six innings of work, at one point retiring ten batters in a row before the Yankees had their one key threat come in the 6th with two base runners before a flyout to centerfield ended the threat.
 The Astros' bullpen then retired nine of ten Yankee batters for the victory.

 The Astros were paced offensively by leadoff home runs by Colby Rasmus in the second inning and Carlos Gómez in the fourth, as New York starter Masahiro Tanaka struggled to find command of his pitches.

 Tanaka lasted five innings, striking out three.

-Houston's José Altuve scored Jonathan Villar from second base in the seventh inning against Yankee reliever Dellin Betances, the final run of the game.
+Houston's Jose Altuve scored Jonathan Villar from second base in the seventh inning against Yankee reliever Dellin Betances, the final run of the game.
+Both teams had five runners left on base, but the Yankees never saw a runner touch third base.